Can I commission an instrument from you?

 If you do not make "copies" of instruments, why do they look antiqued?

-* But it is as well to acknowledge that part of my task as a modern maker is to appreciate the time that has affected the instruments of old which we adore - instruments which may be slightly different objects than the ones which left the maker's bench.
-For it is not time itself that has changed these instruments but what has happened in time - as a result of being played, adjusted, or restored - that should be approached as a type of attention paid to the instrument and the sound it produces.
-"Antiquing" on one of my instruments then is a way of suggesting that my own work is paying attention to these technical, ie. acoustical, issues that lie beneath the look.
+* But it is as well to acknowledge that part of my task as a modern maker is to appreciate the time that has affected the instruments of old which we adore - instruments which may be slightly different objects than the ones which left the maker's bench - but against which we nevertheless measure our own creations.
+All the more so, I say.
+For it is not time itself that has changed these instruments but what has happened in time - as a result of being played, adjusted, or restored - that should be approached with as vigorous an interrogation as any singular originating moment which has always more jealously presumed our attention.
+"Antiquing" on one of my instruments then is a way of suggesting that my own work is paying attention to these technical, material, and ultimately acoustical issues that lie beneath the look.

 What happens after I purchase one of your instruments?

 This question gets to the heart of what it means to play something from a living maker, and since you are a living player, the answer should strike a chord.
 For just as you need to keep performing on an instrument that supports the sound you are looking for, I need to make sure that I can support you.
 If just starting your career, the instrument should be one that will grow with you; and if already a professional, well, you know what you are looking for in your sound and need that answered in your instrument without needing to ask.
-This is why when you choose one of my instruments, I request that we get together once in a while to make any adjustments necessary.
-After the first two years, the instrument and your imprint on it are well known and we will only need to get together for periodic upkeep - something also important for the health of your instrument.
-Sometimes there won't be much to do at our meeting at all except have a cup of tea, but that's one of the pleasures of keeping up.
-And don't worry - if you are too far away to visit, I'm often at different places here or there or will be happy to put you in touch with one of my colleagues, of whom there are many and who are all well capable of being a bridge between us.
-In other words, I see every instrument I've made as an example of my work just as every performance or recording is an example of yours; and my interest - quite alive, I have to say - is in insuring the continuing excellence of both.
+This is why when you choose one of my instruments, I request that we get together periodically to make any adjustments necessary.
+After the first two years, the instrument and your imprint on it are well known and we will only need to get together for seasonal or annual upkeep - something also important for the health of your instrument.
+And if sometimes there won't be much to do at our meeting at all except have a cup of coffee, that's one of the pleasures of keeping up.
+All to say, I see every instrument I've made as an example of my work just as every performance or recording is an example of yours; and our interest - quite alive, we should say - is in insuring the continuing excellence of both.